xynree/notes/books/About Face The Essentials of Interaction Design/3 - Interaction Details/21_Design Details.md

 Dropdown and Popup Lists

-- Take the place of astack of radio buttons
+- Take the place of a stack of radio buttons
 - Current selection shown when the pop up list closes
 - Focus on selecting objects rather than executing commands
 - Can sometimes affect display if used as part of live search filter